 We also recommend C/Front when it comes to writing or updating many record to NAV and where there is no or very little business logic attached to the tables to be written in NAV.

-Accessing MS Dynamics NAV through the Navision Application Server (NAS)
+2- Accessing Microsoft Dynamics NAV through the Navision Application Server (NAS)

 Our NAS Support work from version 3.70 (which was the first release where NAS was relatively stable) and comes with codeunits that integrate with the Customer, Item and Sales Order objects.
 These codeunit can be copied to make support for other objects in NAV.